Clara Schumann: Family life

 Robert Schumann gave his wife a diary on their wedding day.
 His first entry indicates that it should act as an autobiography of the family's personal lives, especially of the couple, and of their desires and accomplishments in the arts.
 It also functioned as a record of their artistic endeavors and growth.
 She fully accepted the arrangement of a shared diary, as evidenced by her many entries.
 It demonstrates her loyal love for her husband, with a desire to combine two lives into one artistically, although this life-long goal involved risks.

 The couple remained joint partners in both family life and their careers.
 She premiered many of his works, from solo piano works to her own piano versions of his orchestral works.

 She often took charge of finances and general household affairs.
 Part of her responsibility included earning money by giving concerts, though she continued to play throughout her life, not just for the income but because she was an artist by training and nature.
 The burden of family duties increased over time and narrowed her ability as an artist.
 As a flourishing composer's wife, she was limited in her own explorations.

 She was the main breadwinner for her family and the sole one after her husband was hospitalized and then died.
 She gave concerts and taught, and she did most of the work of organizing her own concert tours.
 She hired a housekeeper and a cook to keep house while she was away on her long tours.

-Clara and Robert Schumann had eight children:
+Clara Schumann had eight children in 13 years: